fbpx

 denzel_oscars black history oscar facts

-In 2017, Mahershala Ali became the first Muslim actor to win an Academy Award for his role in “Moonlight,” also making him the first Black Muslim to win an Oscar.
+In 2017, Mahershala Ali became the first Muslim actor to win an Academy Award for Moonlight.
+He later won a second Oscar for Green Book, making him the only other Black actor, besides Denzel Washington with multiple acting wins.

 black history oscar facts